 Today, Fort Myers bustles with ecological, historical and cultural attractions.
 There’s also a range of shopping featuring high-end outlets, antiques, boutiques and outdoor malls.
 For dining and nightlife, explore the River District – Fort Myers’ beautiful historic and cultural center.
 Explore this colorful, historic, sub-tropical city along the waterfront of the Caloosahatchee River with its original brick-lined streets and charming restaurants, shops, art galleries, and performing arts venues.
 Take the historic downtown walking tour or hunt for antiques before lunch at The Open Door Shoppes on Hendry Street.

-, just south of downtown.
-While children of all ages will enjoy the indoor/outdoor celebration of the prolific inventors’ and industrialists’ lives, staffers say kids ages 9 and older get the most out of the experience.
+With kids in tow, head to the Imaginarium Hands-On Museum & Aquarium for an afternoon of activities and exploration.
+Budding historians, scientists and inventors will want to take a narrated tour of the Edison & Ford Winter Estates, just south of downtown.
+While children of all ages will enjoy the indoor/outdoor celebration of the prolific inventors’ and industrialists’ lives, kids ages nine and older get the most out of the experience.